zziwi96/CZ4010/References/README.md

 # CZ4010
-This sub-folder includes all the references and materials that we had read up on and explored to have a better understanding of the project and how to implement it.
+This sub-folder includes all the references and materials that we had read up on and used to have a better understanding of the project and eventually, how to implement it.